Silverpop/mobile-connector-sdk-ios/README.md

 engage-sdk-ios
 ==============

-Silverpop Engage SDK for iOS
+Silverpop Engage SDK for iOS (a.k.a. the "Silverpop Mobile Connector")

 ## Simple Engage Database wrapper for iOS